Understanding ISO 14971: Comprehensive Guide to Risk Management for Medical Devices

 International Compliance

-Adapting ISO 14971 occurs at different levels in several regions with some modifications to suit the local regulatory requirements.
+Adapting ISO 14971 occurs at different levels in several regions, with some modifications to suit the local regulatory requirements.
 Examples in the form of case studies include:

 - S. FDA vs. EU MDR: While both advocate for risk management, the FDA more so, the EU directive requires a broader scope of post-market vigilance and reporting.
 This is mainly because when US corporations aim to pursue both markets, they may wish to adopt these requirements more keenly, which have a forward-looking component, to avoid surprises in the EU market.

-- Japan’s MHLW: The Ministry of Health, Labour and Welfare (MHLW) adopts ISO 14971 within its regulations in Japan but emphasizes the manufacturing process instead.
+- Japan’s MHLW: The Ministry of Health, Labour and Welfare (MHLW) adopts ISO 14971 within its regulations in Japan, but emphasizes the manufacturing process instead.
 When companies looking to enter the Japanese market speak of conforming to ISO 14971, they often mean that they will also adhere to the MHLW’s robust manufacturing practices.

 3. Key Components of ISO 14971